 Which Audio Quality is Best, 128k or 256k?

 Audio file bit rates are measured in thousands of bits per second or kbps.
-A CD contains audio at 1,411 kbps, and when you convert that audio to a losly file, its bit rate is much lower.
+A CD contains audio at 1,411 kbps, and when you convert that audio to a lossy file, its bit rate is much lower.
 A greater bit rate is better, so 256 kbps MP3 or AAC file is better than a 128 kbps file

 Can I Convert 128 kbps to 320 kbps?

-The audio worth will not change after changing the MP3 audio bitrate from 128kbps since there is nothing else to add into the output 320kbps MP3 audio from your source 128kbps file.
+The audio worth will not change after changing the MP3 audio bitrate from 128kbps since there is nothing else to add to the output 320kbps MP3 audio from your source 128kbps file.
 Changing MP3 files from 128kbps to 320kbps in bitrate will only cause large files.

 Does Apple Music Have 320kbps?

 Apple Music is streamed at 256kbps AAC (Advanced Audio Coding), while Spotify offers the Ogg Vorbis format at 320kbps.
-Right off the bat, the higher number might make Spotify look better, but in truth, the two compression formats aren’t directly comparable too bit rate alone.
+Right off the bat, the higher number might make Spotify look better, but in truth, the two compression formats aren’t directly comparable to bit rate alone.